 Carter Edwards & Co wasn't just redesigning Dunkin’s app experience, they were also innovating by offering solutions to improve customer engagement, such as new ways to deliver special offers.
 This called for a lot of on-the-fly experimentation and rapid prototyping within the design file, leading to a large number of inconsistencies and redundant components throughout.
 My challenge was to standardize all elements and components.
 By creating a linked Sketch library, other designers on the team could more easily develop new components and screens as the project moved forward.

 Because of rapid experimentation and proposals needing to constantly be sent to the client during the design process, there were signs of inconsistencies in color, typography, and iconography.
-I started to clean things up by taking inventory of all font weights and sizes, colors, and icons being used throughout the project and get rid of any redundancies and cross-checked colors and iconography with the new style guide provided by the Dunkin team.
-I then created Sketch styles for all type and colors being used.
+I started to clean things up by taking inventory of all font weights and sizes, colors, and icons being used throughout the project and get rid of any redundancies and cross-checked colors and iconography with the new style guide provided by the Dunkin' team.
+I then created Sketch styles for all types and colors being used.

 I also spotted inconsistencies in basic components, such as buttons and form fields.
 This was managed by taking inventory of all these various components and standardizing all sizes and variations.